|HEALTHCARE TRAINING & CONSULTING LLC

 Contact us for weekly MAVT Class Dates & Locations.

 patches and a 3 year MAVT certification card.
-Renewal classes available
+The renewal fee is only $80

 We also offer New Jersey Approved Defensive Driving Classes for Point &